SSWConsulting/SSW.Rules.Content/rules/share-the-agenda/rule.md

   * Give each attendee a copy (usually in the appointment)
   * If the discussion strays from the topic, everyone should use the agenda to help keep it on track
   * Possibly [mark items on the agenda as “For information,” “For discussion,” or “For decision”](/stick-to-the-agenda-and-complete-the-meetings-goal)
   * Don't add unnecessary agenda items.
 You won't have time in the future.
-If you wouldn’t want to do the thing tomorrow, don’t say yes to doing it a month from now.
+If you wouldn’t want to do the thing tomorrow, don’t say yes to doing it a month from now

 * Send an appointment to all meeting attendees to ensure the meeting appears on their calendar
 * The meeting starts the minute the invite is sent, not when it physically starts